JedLee6/Top150-LeetCode-Quick-Review-Notes/Array,String_015_135. Candy.md

 ### What is a Greedy Algorithm?

 A Greedy Algorithm makes choices that seem optimal at the moment.
+The "Candy" problem is a classic example of a greedy algorithm challenge that requires distributing resources based on certain rules to minimize the total quantity used.
 For this problem, we use a two-pass greedy approach to make sure each child gets the minimum number of candies that still satisfy the conditions.

 ### The Nuts and Bolts of the Two-Pass Method